 Properly trimmed nails are an important part of any dog grooming routine.
 However, many dog owners are nervous when it comes to trimming their pet’s nails themselves.
 This nervousness is often exacerbated by trying to use anything other than professional toenail clippers for dogs.
 As a result, it is often a task that is overlooked or put off for another day.
 When that happens, the result can be dog nails that are so long that they scratch, start to curl under or even break off.

 Owning a pair of high-quality professional dog nail clippers and learning how to correctly clip a dog’s nails can do away with these concerns, but it is important to know what kind of nail clippers to buy.

 There are so many different kinds of nail trimmers out there, it is hard for the average dog owner to know which ones are appropriate for his or her pooch.

-The two main aspects to take into consideration when selecting dog nail trimmers is that they need to be sharp, and that they can cut without crushing.
+The main aspect to take into consideration when selecting dog nail trimmers is that they need to be sharp.

-The only type of nail trimmer that should be used for clipping a dog’s nails safely are the kinds that look like a pair of pliers, with the big handles and dual cutting surfaces.
-These trimmers typically stay sharp longer, they do not crush when correctly used and they are much easier to control by how they are held.
-This type of clipper is more expensive – usually costing between $10 and $25 depending on the brand – but there is a reason for this!
+The best type of nail trimmer that should be used for clipping a dog’s nails safely are the kinds that look like a pair of pliers, with the big handles and dual cutting surfaces.
+These trimmers typically stay sharp longer; they do not crush when correctly used and the handles allow much easier control.
+This type of clipper can be more expensive depending on the brand – but there is a reason for this!
 They work!